starwander/GoFibonacciHeap/README.md

 ```
 ## Supported Operations

+* Interfaces use tag/key as inputs, treating heap as a priority queue only
+ - Insert: pushes the input tag/key into the heap.
+ - Minimum: returns the current minimum tag/key in the heap sorted by key.
+ - ExtractMin: returns the current minimum tag/key in the heap and then extracts them from the heap.
+ - DecreaseKey: decreases and updates the tag in the heap by the input key.
+ - Delete: deletes the tag in the heap by the input.
+ - GetTag: searches and returns the tag/key in the heap by the input tag.
+ - ExtractTag: searches and extracts the tag/key in the heap by the input tag.

+* Interfaces use value(Value interface) as inputs, treating heap as a priority queue and a value storage.
-* Insert: pushes the input value into the heap.
+ - InsertValue: pushes the input value into the heap.
-* Minimum: returns the current minimum value in the heap by key.
+ - MinimumValue: returns the current minimum value in the heap sorted by key.
-* ExtractMin: returns the current minimum value in the heap and then extracts the value from the heap.
+ - ExtractMinValue: returns the current minimum value in the heap and then extracts the value from the heap.
-* Union: merges the input heap in.
-* DecreaseKey: decreases and updates the value in the heap by the input.
+ - DecreaseKeyValue: decreases and updates the value in the heap by the input.
-* Delete: deletes the value in the heap by the input.
+ - DeleteValue: deletes the value in the heap by the input.
-* GetTag: searches and returns the value in the heap by the input tag.
+ - GetValue: searches and returns the value in the heap by the input tag.
-* ExtractTag: searches and extracts the value in the heap by the input tag.
+ - ExtractValue: searches and extracts the value in the heap by the input tag.

+* Common interfaces
+ - Union: merges the input heap in.
-* Num: returns the current total number of values in the heap.
+ - Num: returns the current total number of values in the heap.
-* String: provides some basic debug information of the heap.
+ - String: provides some basic debug information of the heap.

 ## Example